 Premium is the way to go for the diehard golfers in my opinion

-With the premium Cabretta glove, you just can’t go wrong.
-Asher Golf has done a great job adding some new looks the line and I’m sure down the road they have plans to keep the new versions coming.
-At $22 you just can’t go wrong.
+With the premium Cabretta glove, you can’t go wrong.
+Asher Golf has done a great job adding some new looks the line, and I’m sure down the road they have plans to keep the latest versions coming.
+At $22 you can’t go wrong.
 Other high quality “premium” gloves go anywhere from $28-$40.

 Asher Golf is going beyond just the glove market.

 Golf t-shirts are a trend taking place that has my wholehearted support.
-I’m totally a t-shirt guy and my collection of golf tees is something I live for.
+I’m a t-shirt guy, and my collection of golf tees is somewhat of an obsession.
 The only thing that comes close to my t-shirt collection is my golf hat collection.
-I’m obsessed, to put it lightly.
+I’m out of control, to put it lightly.

 You can imagine the joy I felt when I started seeing Asher promoting their new line of hats.
 What a great way to add to your brand by adding more branding products.
 And, just like their gloves, they’ve come out the gates swinging with this new line of lids.